top of page

 Rosalind Wan Wong received her doctorate of musical arts under the direction of concert pianist Inna Faliks at UCLA in 2017.
 Her role in the music world includes soloist, composer, collaborative pianist, orchestral pianist, arranger, and improvisationist.

 By the end of elementary school, she completed the highest grade possible from the Associated Board of the Royal School of Music.
 In middle school, she obtained the performance diploma at ABRSM.
 She graduated Pianist of the Year and concerto competition winner from Orange County School of the Arts, where she received training in chamber music, jazz piano, theory and composition, and collaborative piano with instrumentalists, vocalists, and ballet accompaniment.
-She performed for Marvin Hamlisch alongside the music and theater department and was one of pianist Ingrid Fliter's first masterclass pupils.
+In high school, her main teacher was Dr. Lorna Griffitt.
+She performed Bartok’s third piano concerto with the OCSA symphony.
+Rosalind had the honor to perform for Marvin Hamlisch alongside the music and theater department and was one of pianist Ingrid Fliter's first-ever masterclass pupils.
+She is herself a passionate educator at charter schools, for music programs and private students of Larchmont charter, Harvard-Westlake, SAMO high, Archer School for Girls, St. Margaret’s Episcopal, and Hamilton High.

 CONCERTS PRESENTED BY AND AFFLIATION TO THE FOLLOWING BRANDS: